•11th season at Virginia

-Mario Wilson, who has been a part of 23 conference champion teams in 20 years of NCAA Division I coaching experience, joined the Virginia staff in July of 2012, coaching the horizontal jumps, pole vault and the decathlon for the Cavaliers.
+Mario Wilson, who has been a part of 23 conference champion teams in over 20 years of NCAA Division I coaching experience, joined the Virginia staff in July of 2012.
+He coaches the jumps, sprints and the decathletes for the Cavaliers.

 Wilson coached Jordan Scott to a national triple jump title at the 2019 NCAA Indoor Championships, capturing the first national title by a male ACC competitor in the event.
 Scott’s performance earned him the title of USTFCCCA Southeast Regional Athlete of the Year and ACC Performer of the Year.
 Bridget Guy made history becoming the first indoor female pole vaulter in school history, with a fifth-place finish at the national championships.